The Journey of TSS

-In 2012, Dr. Benjamin N. Powers was appointed as the school’s second headmaster, and in a collaborative effort with the Board of Directors, faculty and staff, and various community members, they endeavored to ask challenging but important questions about the school’s strengths, opportunities for growth, its vision, and mission.
+In 2012, Dr. Benjamin N. Powers was appointed as the school’s second head of school, and in a collaborative effort with the Board of Directors, faculty and staff, and various community members, they endeavored to ask challenging but important questions about the school’s strengths, opportunities for growth, its vision, and mission.
 The process fostered deep conversation and helped TSS identify its purpose in the LD community, its connection to and partnership with professionals in the field, and, most importantly, defined what success looks like for the school's students, their families, and the greater school community.

 In 2017, the school adopted a new name, The Southport School, in recognition of its unique strengths and strong presence in the LD/ADHD community and from the strong support of residents and businesses in the historic Southport Village.

 In the spring of 2018, the Board of Directors at The Southport School announced the completion of its new building renovation for the recently acquired property 226/228 Main Street that was purchased in April 2017.
 The new building’s location is adjacent to the original Pequot School and was formerly home to the Southport branch of People’s United Bank.
-The new building is the school’s Main Entrance on campus and features two of its largest student learning spaces including an Art, Music and Movement classroom, a Communications Center, and newly launched Southport CoLAB.
+The new building is the school’s Main Entrance on campus and features two of its largest student learning spaces including an Art, Music and Movement classroom, a Communications Center, and The Southport CoLAB.
 The School began renovations on the building in May 2017 in collaboration with Peterman Architects, Inc. and C.E.
 Floyd Company Inc.

 History of "One of Southport's Most Important Surviving Buildings"